-The privilege of pursuing an honors project is granted to those students who display an aptitude for performing at a level beyond that normally required for A work in a senior computer science course.
-The decision to grant honors will depend on the honors committee's evaluation of the student and of the honors project with respect to three criteria.
+The privilege of pursuing an honors thesis is granted to those students who display an aptitude for performing at a level beyond that normally required for A work in a senior computer science course.
+The decision to grant honors will depend on the honors committee's evaluation of the student and of the honors thesis with respect to three criteria.

 - Complexity or difficulty of the project.
 The honors project should be a substantial undertaking.
 It should be more than a project in a senior-level computer science course.